 Halitosis is nothing to be embarrassed about.
 In fact, millions of individuals suffer from this condition worldwide.
-At TLC Dental, our team is caring, compassionate and understanding.
-Our clinic is always a ‘judgement free’ zone, staffed by passionate and talented dental professionals who are eager to help you take back control of your oral health and well-being.
+At TLC Dental, our team is caring, compassionate, and understanding.
+Our clinic is always a ‘judgment-free’ zone, staffed by passionate and talented dental professionals who are eager to help you take back control of your oral health and well-being.

 TLC Dental is Here to Help Fix Stinky Breath

 If you’ve been battling halitosis lately, you’re probably wondering what caused it, what it could mean, and how to fix the issue.

 In today’s post, we’re looking at halitosis and how to go from stinky to sweet breath.
 But first, let’s examine the causes of this condition.

 There are four main causes of halitosis: